The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - If you will be using Apidra cartridges at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Apidra cartridges.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - You may use Apidra cartridges in an insulin pump if you are directed to do so by your doctor.
-If you are using an insulin pump, do NOT dilute Apidra cartridges or mix it together with any other type of insulin.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into a vein or muscle.